dinesh7576/Address_Book/README.md

-# Address_Book
-Developed a C Phone book project with features for Adding, Editing, Searching, and Deleting   Contacts.
+Developed a C-based command-line application to efficiently manage contacts with functionalities for creation, editing, searching, and deletion.